 Repellents that actually work:

 - Avon Skin So Soft– Yes you heard it right.
 The skin moisturizer from those pushy Avon sales ladies is a fantastic bug repellent.
-I buy a big jug of it on Amazon and it lasts me most of the year.
+I buy a big bottle of it on Amazon (Avon Skin So Soft Original Bath Oil Spray with Pump, 5 Fl Oz) and it lasts me most of the year.
 It works by keeping a layer of oil on your skin that no see ums can’t (or won’t) bite through.
 Pardon my French but these ferocious creatures don’t give a damn about DEET.
-But for some reason they hate Avon, go figure.
+But for some reason, they hate Avon, go figure.
 You will see this used by locals all the time.
 Effectiveness Grade: A+

 - Cactus Juice– You can find this product at Bailey’s General Store.
 It works on basically the same concept as Skin So Soft, placing a thin layer of oil on your skin that makes you bite proof.
-Cactus Juice is probably more all natural than the Avon product, if that is something that concerns you.
-It isn’t really made of cactus juice, but it does smell nice.
-You can even buy it with built in sunscreen now.
+Cactus Juice is probably more all-natural than the Avon product if that is something that concerns you.
+It’s usually a bit more expensive than Avon’s product, but not by much (Cactus Juice 6 oz Bug Repellent with SPF) It isn’t really made of cactus juice, but it does smell nice.
+You can even buy it with built-in sunscreen now.
 Effectiveness Grade: A

 - Thermacell– A relatively new product, a Thermacell uses a little butane heater to heat a special bug repellent in the unit.
 It gives you about a 15ft zone surrounding the unit where the flying vampires (usually) won’t go.
 It isn’t 100% effective, there is always going to be a few hardy bugs that make it through the zone.
 A combo of a repellent like the two above and a Thermacell will keep nearly 100% of the bugs away from you.
-You can pick up a Thermacell MR300 on Amazon or Walmart for about $20.
+You can pick up a Thermacell MR300 on Amazon or Walmart for about $20 (Thermacell Portable Mosquito Repeller, Black; DEET-Free, Scent-Free).
 Effectiveness Grade: B

 As you can see by our picks, keeping no see ums from biting you is the name of the game.
-You can try to keep them away from you all together, but that’s easier said than done.
-Sanibel Island bugs and summer are often synonymous, but with these tips you should be able to enjoy your vacation without worrying about getting bit.
+You can try to keep them away from you altogether, but that’s easier said than done.
+Sanibel Island bugs and summer are often synonymous, but with these tips, you should be able to enjoy your vacation without worrying about getting bit.